Last updated on May 20th, 2021 at 08:43 pm

 - there was a substantial unforeseen change in circumstances

-You can ask a family law expert to draw up a separation agreement for you and it will carry the same weight as any contract, which can always be challenged in court.
+You can ask a family law solicitor to draw up a separation agreement for you and it will carry the same weight as any contract, which can always be challenged in court.

 You can find out more about how far separation agreements are legally binding here.